Skip to main content

 DOCKAGE: Please call Barkers Island Marina at 715-392-7131 directly for dock reservations, and reference the special 5 days for 4 days rate extended to Rendezvous attendees.
 All slips are equipped with a 30am/125volt or 50amp/125volt service receptacle.
 50amp/220volt electrical service is available for an additional installation charge.

-RV/TRAILERS: On-site parking with electrical hook-up is available at the marine.
+RV/TRAILERS: On-site parking with electrical hook-up is available at the marina.
 Please call 715-392-7131 for reservations.

 HOTEL: Barkers Island Inn has set aside a small block of rooms at a discount.
 Please call 715-392-7152 directly and ask for the "Great Lakes Cruising Club" group block.
 The rooms will be held until 6/9/2026.
 Room reservations after that date are accepted on an availability basis.